andrescl94/vuln-management-api/README.md

 for traceability purposes.

 ## Next Steps
-1. **Test coverage**:
+1. **Audit Logs**:
-Although the application was tested dynamically in the local environmment, it is necessary to write some automatic tests that ensure the new code does not break any existing functionality.
-It can be added as a new stage of the pipeline.
+Although the authentication and authorization process were tested, currently the application does not generate any kind of access logs to have traceability.
 2. **Secret handling**:
 Due to time constraints, the secrets and keys required by the application are stored in the repository in plain-text.